 As for the storage, it can be a personal preference on the amount of space that a particular individual needs, but a wise decision is to go with at least 2TB storage.

-2TB storage capacity will allow you to store a lot of games and if you need even more than that then the AVGPC Hellfire II is the PC you should be looking at since it has a total storage space of 3TB.
+2TB storage capacity will allow you to store a lot of games, and if you need even more than that, then the Velztorm Archux CTO is the PC you should be looking at since it has a total storage space of 4TB.

 VR Capability

-Therefore, you should have a PC that if need be can easily support the operation of a VR headset.
-I kept this aspect in mind when choosing PCs for this list and all our PCs have specifications that meet the VR standard.
+Therefore, you should have a PC that, if need be, can easily support the operation of a VR headset.
+I kept this aspect in mind when choosing PCs for this roundup, and all my picks have specifications that meet the VR standard.

-However, if you are looking specifically for the best VR experience possible then the iBUYPOWER Slate5MR 236i is the way to go because of the faster processor.
+However, if you are looking specifically for the best VR experience possible, then the CyberpowerPC Gamer Xtreme is the way to go because of the faster processor.

 Check out our price-focused prebuilt PC guides below.